NLnetLabs/rtrtr/source/configuration.rst

 It's also possible to configure RTR over TLS, using the ``rtr-tls`` unit type.
-When using this unit type, there is an additional configuration option, ``cacerts``, which specifies a list of paths to files that contain one or more PEM encoded certificates that should be trusted when verifying a TLS server certificate.
+When using this unit type, there is an additional configuration option, :option:`cacerts`, which specifies a list of paths to files that contain one or more PEM encoded certificates that should be trusted when verifying a TLS server certificate.

-The ``"rtr-tls"`` unit also uses the usual set of web trust anchors, so this option is only necessary when the RTR server doesn’t use a server certificate that would be trusted by web browser.
+The ``rtr-tls`` unit also uses the usual set of web trust anchors, so this option is only necessary when the RTR server doesn’t use a server certificate that would be trusted by web browser.
 This is, for instance, the case if the server uses a self-signed certificate in which case this certificate needs to be